 - Measure out about 50mm thick on the opposite side (they need to be slightly tapered for the best results)

 - Cut.
-Looking at the 3 pieces of paper in front of you: we will be using the middle one (it’s tapered on both sides which is what we want)
+Looking at the three pieces of paper in front of you: we will be using the middle one (it’s tapered on both sides which is what we want)

-This is a very uncomplicated method, which is by no means the best and only way to do it, but it works for me and hopefully it will work for you too.
-I literally made this little blender in under a minute.
+This is a very uncomplicated method, which is by no means the best and only way to do it, but it works for me, and hopefully, it will work for you too.
+I made this little blender in under a minute.